FC Tucson

 FC Tucson is an American soccer club based in Tucson, Arizona that plays in USL League Two.
-The club has an amateur women’s team, FC Tucson Women, that play in the WPSL.
-Organized in 2010, the club first fielded a team in March 2011, then joined the Premier Development League (PDL; now known as USL League Two) Western Conference in 2012. in 2018, FC Tucson was a founding member of USL League One, where they played from 2019–2022.
+The club has an amateur women's team, FC Tucson Women, that play in the WPSL.
+Organized in 2010, the club first fielded a team in March 2011, then joined the Premier Development League (PDL; now known as USL League Two) Western Conference in 2012. in 2018, FC Tucson was a founding member of USL League One, where they played from 2019 to 2022.
 At the conclusion of the 2022 season, the ownership group changed and the team self-relegated back to USL League Two.

 Tucson plays their home games at the 3,200-seat Kino Sports Complex North Stadium constructed in 2013.

 History

 Beginnings

 FC Tucson was founded in 2010 to bring preseason Major League Soccer events to Tucson and generate interest in a new soccer club.
 The organization first fielded a team on March 4, 2011 against the New York Red Bulls reserves in the 2011 Desert Cup, a 3–1 loss.
 The club's first goal was scored by former Pima Community College and Salpointe Catholic High School player Fernando Gauna after entering the match as a substitute.
 Later in 2011 Tucson competed against various teams from the region in a loosely organized exhibition league.
 Their first match following the Desert Cup took place on May 13, a 7–2 victory over Yavapai FC.
 On December 15, 2011, FC Tucson announced its move to the PDL.